martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: Enter **1.3.6.1.4.1.2021.4.6.0** as the **OID (Object Identifier)**.<br>

 We now set the condition under which an alarm is triggered.
 I've chosen **20%**, which can be considered a *warning* but not yet a *critical* level.
+It's possible that a **20% limit** might also trigger false alarms.
+It's entirely possible that some service might temporarily need more memory.
+In that case, I would reduce it to **15%** or even just **10%**.

 :small_blue_diamond: Grab your calculator and calculate *20%* of the **total Memory**.
 Enter this value as the **Expected Value**.<br>
 :small_blue_diamond: The condition is **greater than**, choose **\>**<br>